 Additionally, an ecommerce store paired with your brick-and-mortar presence allows customers to find you in the digital world and the physical one.
 It helps create an omnichannel experience for customers that can improve revenues and enhance reach.

 Opening a store is a good first step, but there’s no guarantee that ‘if you build it, they will come.’
 Digital marketing is a fast and affordable option that allows you to reach many potential customers.
-With an Instagram account, Facebook, Twitter and Pinterest, you can generate a buzz about your business before you even open your doors.
+With an Instagram account, Facebook, Twitter and Pinterest, you can generate a buzz about your business before your grand opening event.
 These are also great platforms to engage with your customers and keep them informed of any special promotions or general communication that could impact them.

 Put customers first